-Ayesha Bell Hardaway is a Visiting Assistant Professor at Case Western Reserve University School of Law in the Milton A. Kramer Law Clinic.
+Ayesha Bell Hardaway is an Assistant Professor at Case Western Reserve University School of Law in the Milton A. Kramer Law Clinic.
 As a member of the faculty, Hardaway has taught as a clinician in the areas of health law, civil litigation and criminal justice.
 Her research and scholarship interests include the intersection of race and the law, constitutional law, criminal law, health law and civil litigation.
 Her upcoming article on reparations will be published by the New York University Review of Law & Social Change later this month.

 Prior to joining the law school faculty, Hardaway practiced in the Litigation Department of Tucker Ellis LLP.
 Her six years at the firm were devoted to defending major electrical, automotive and pharmaceutical manufacturers during all phases of litigation as trial counsel and National Coordinating Counsel.
 Hardaway represented those clients in state and federal courts throughout the country.